 Nothing says welcome better than a custom house flag.

-The moment people pull into your driveway and see that you have a flag hanging outside your house, they know what kind of person you are.
+The moment people pull into your driveway and see that you have a flag hanging outside your house, they know what kind of person you are, or maybe a funny house flag.

 They would get an idea of your beliefs and whether or not they’re interested in getting to know you better.